 |Old Mill Cultural Centre||(767) 449-1804||2.4 mi.
 North of Central downtown Roseau|

-If you like to immerse yourself in the historical roots of a foreign place, you should consider visiting some of these historical attractions during your stay.
+In case you like to experience the historical roots of a foreign place, you should consider visiting a few of these historical sites during your stay.

-A landmark worth visiting is St. Patrick's Roman Catholic Cathedral.
-It is found within downtown Roseau.
+An interesting landmark worth visiting is St. Patrick's Roman Catholic Cathedral.
+It is located within downtown Roseau.
 Built in the 1700s, this cathedral partially marks the end of Anglican suppression of Catholicism as well as the spread of the Catholic Church in the British colonies.
 While the building stands in near ruins, mass is held here on occasion, and visitors are welcome to join in during their trip.

-Another interesting landmark worth visiting is Fort Shirley.
-It is found in northwestern Dominica.
+Another common landmark for vacationers is Fort Shirley.
+It is situated in northwestern Dominica.
 Today, much of the fort is intact or rebuilt, allowing visitors to see what the area must have looked like back when the fort was operational.
 Those who climb the walls will be able to look out into the bay past a row of canons, just as they would be waiting for a ship to come into range.

 Barracoon Building: This colorful and cheerful looking building has a dark history as a center of slavery on Dominica.
 The Barracoon Building was built as slave barracks.